 Due to COVID-19, many youth have lost jobs, had classes interrupted and graduation put on hold, disrupting their plans for their future.

-With less activity and more isolation, mental health is a particular concern.
+With less activity and more isolation, youth workers like Lori know that mental health is a particular concern.
 “Youth may not be as connected with their support system, they have more time to reflect on past trauma and can feel like they lack purpose,” Lori says.

 To cope, some youth are diving into life skills like cooking and meditation and sharing their skills with peers.
 For youth struggling to adjust, staff are holding one-on-one life skills sessions based on their current needs, including successful e-learning and practicing self-care.